bear-market-labs/pybc-relayer/README.md

 ## Notebooks

 The notebooks are named in the recommended order of execution.
-Currently, they walkthru setting up an IBC connection between terra and osmosis testnets, and deploying confio's simple-ica contracts.
+Currently, they walkthru setting up an IBC connection between injective and osmosis testnets, and deploying confio's simple-ica contracts.

 The "business-as-usual" relaying is still a WIP, but confio's ts-relayer and hermes are perfectly fine/production-level relayers.